chat-stack/chat-stack/README.md

 pnpm install
 ```

-Copy `example.env` to `.env` then file in necessary environment variables.
+Copy `example.env` to `.env` then fill in necessary environment variables.

 - OPENAI_API_KEY is required and you need to obtain it from openai.com
 - For JWT secret you can generate a random string